The-NextGen-Project/jet/LANG.md

 ...
 }
 ```
-Parameters are ordered in the format of VariableName -> Typename.
+parameters are ordered in the format of VariableName -> Typename.
 A variable of type `str` with a name of `name` would be
 written as `name str`.
 For those familiar with Golang, it follows a similar naming convention.
 Generic functions are also
 supported:
 ```zig